Southampton-RSG-Training/git-novice/_episodes/05-history.md

 ~~~
 {: .language-bash}

-> ## Modern Git
+> ## Compatibility Notice
+>
-> Newer systems have the function `git restore`, which is a shortcut for `git checkout --`. `checkout` has a *lot* of functions, and newer versions of Git simplify things by giving them new names.
+> Older versions of Git don't include the `git restore` command - fortunately, it's just a shortcut for `git checkout --`.
+If `git restore` doesn't work, try `git checkout -- temp_conversion.py`. `checkout` has a *lot* of functions, and newer versions of Git simplify things by giving them new names.
 {: .callout}

 > ## Double Whoops